AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ### Useful tips

 - You can drag the file tabs around to view more than one at once.
-You can even open teh same tab multiple times
+You can even open the same tab multiple times

 ### Useful Keybinds